Initial data rigidity via Dirac-Witten operators: Identifying the product structure

 \section{Identifying the product structure}

 This section is devoted to a proof of \cref{Thm:ProdStr}.
 Throughout, $M$ will be a compact manifold with boundary $\del M = \del_+ M \dotcup \del_- M$, where $\del_+ M$ and $\del_-M$ are unions of components.
 Moreover, we will assume that $M$ is connected and that $\del_+ M \neq \emptyset$.
 For a manifold with boundary, as usual, notions such as diffeomorphism, foliation etc.\ should always be understood in the sense that there exists a smooth extension along a small collar neighborhood around the boundary.
-Notice that with this notion, the leaves may change their topology once they hit the boundary.
+Notice that with this notion, the leaves of the foliation of $M$ are not necessarily homeomorphic: Even for two diffeomorphic leaves of the collar-extended manifold, their portions lying inside $M$ may be topologically different.

 \begin{Satz} Let $M$ be as above and $X$ a smooth vector field that is transverse to the boundary, inward-pointing on $\del_+ M$ and outward-pointing on $\del_- M$.
 We denote by

 the flow of $X$, defined on the maximal domain of definition $\mathcal{D} \subseteq M \times \R$.
 Then $\Phi$ restricts to a diffeomorphism